Privacy Notice for Patients and Public

 Data Protection Officer (DPO)

-Under the UK General Data Protection Regulations (UK GDPR) all large public authority organisations such as STHK are legally required to employ a Data Protection Officer.
+Under the UK GDPR all large public authority organisations like ourselves are legally required to employ a Data Protection Officer.
 This person is an expert in data protection and can therefore inform and advise the Trust and its staff about their obligations to comply with the UK GDPR and other Data Protection laws.
-Where there are data protection concerns the DPO will act as a contact point for you and will also act as the main contact for communication with the Information Commissioner’s Office.
+Where there are data protection concerns the DPO will look into the matter on your behalf and will also act as the main contact for communication with the Information Commissioner’s Office.

 Our Trust Data Protection Officer (DPO) is Camilla Bhondoo.